Modular Periodicity of Random Initialized Recurrences: Perspectives

 \section{Perspectives}

 This paper examined the modular periodicity of randomly initialized Fibonacci and cyclotomic recurrences, revealing previously unknown symmetries.
-We conjectured explicit counting formulas for cyclotomic recurrences and discovered perfect chiral symmetry between the Fibonacci and parity recurrences.
-We classified prime moduli based on their quadratic reciprocity, observed fractal self-similarity at prime power moduli, established weight preservation under modular extension and derived probability distributions for sequence minima governed by Lucas ratios.\\ The framework of random initialization naturally extends beyond our quadratic cases.
-While we investigated the two Littlewood polynomials $x^2 \pm x - 1$ among quadratics, higher-degree polynomials with restricted coefficients also reveal rich periodicity structures.
-The most significant examples are the order-6 recurrences $a_n = a_{n-3} + a_{n-6}$ and $a_n = -a_{n-3} + a_{n-6}$ (which arise as negations from $\Phi_9$ and $\Phi_{18}$).
-Analogous to how the Fibonacci and parity recurrences are negations from $\Phi_3$ and $\Phi_6$, these order-6 recurrences also exhibit identical periodicity for all tested moduli $m \leq 19$, demonstrating that chiral symmetry might extend beyond the quadratic case.
-A rigorous proof of such symmetries may require companion matrix theory and conjugation properties under sign transformations.
-Observations show that classical Fibonacci periods (such as $01120221$ mod 3 and $1342$ and $01123033140443202241$ mod 5) appear within these order-6 recurrences, suggesting hierarchical connections.
-However, their period structure is more complex: certain primes exhibit five distinct period lengths rather than the two or three observed in the quadratic case, and self-similarity at prime powers follows subtler rules.
-Whether weight preservation and generalized classification formulas extend to this setting remains an open question.
-Moreover, both order-6 recurrences can be viewed as three interleaved Fibonacci or parity recurrences respectively (via initial ratios $a_0/a_3$, $a_1/a_4$ and $a_2/a_5$), suggesting that the Lucas ratio framework and connections to modular forms established for the quadratic case may generalize, though deriving explicit minimum distributions for higher-order systems remains unexplored.\\ Beyond these generalizations, the interplay between different recurrence families appears to encode deep structural information.
-Preliminary computation reveals systematic patterns in how Fibonacci periods distribute across cyclotomic recurrences: for instance, the period $011$ appears modulo 2 in all $\Phi_n$ with $3 \mid n$, and modulo 3 in all $\Phi_{3^j}$ for $j \geq 2$, while periods from class B2 primes (OEIS A053032, $p \geq 11$) rarely or never appear in cyclotomic landscapes.
-Whether this reflects deeper structural incompatibility between exponentially growing sequences and unit-root periodicity remains open.
-Studying complete period landscapes across polynomial families could reveal universal principles governing recurrence periodicity in finite rings.
-Fekete polynomials, which relate to cyclotomic polynomials and L-functions, as shown in \cite{chidambaram2025fekete_principal}, represent a particularly promising candidate for such investigations.\\ Finally, a central mystery remains: the classification parameter $\alpha$ that determines a prime’s class and governs the exact period count.
-While we established that the classification is intimately connected to the Legendre symbol $\left(\frac{5}{p}\right)$, with finer structure emerging via congruences modulo 20, the precise value of $\alpha$ for a given prime remains unknown.
-Understanding whether $\alpha$ relates to higher-order residue properties, Viswanath's random recurrence through spectral properties, or other arithmetic invariants could eventually lead to an explicit description of the Pisano periods—resolving one of the longstanding open problems in the theory of Fibonacci sequences.
+We conjectured explicit counting formulas for cyclotomic recurrences and discovered perfect mirror symmetry between the Fibonacci and parity recurrences.
+We classified prime moduli based on the Legendre symbol and a parameter $\alpha$ governing both period counts and multiplicative orders of roots in field extensions.
+Additionally, we observed fractal self-similarity at prime power moduli, established weight preservation under modular extension, and derived a probability distribution for sequence minima governed by Lucas ratios.\\ The framework of random initialization naturally extends to higher-degree polynomials.
+For example, the two order-6 recurrences $a_n = \pm a_{n-3} + a_{n-6}$ (negations from $\Phi_9$ and $\Phi_{18}$) exhibit mirror symmetry analogous to the Fibonacci case for all tested moduli $m \leq 11$, though their period structure is more complex with up to five distinct lengths for prime moduli.
+Whether the classification principles established for quadratic recurrences extend to higher-order systems remains an open question.\\ Preliminary computation reveals systematic embedding of Fibonacci periods into cyclotomic recurrences: class A periods appear in $\Phi_{2(p+1)p^j/\alpha}$ modulo $p$, while class B1 periods appear in $\Phi_{(p-1)p^j/\alpha}$ modulo $p$.
+Class B2 primes exhibit more complex behavior, with some showing additional projections to composite moduli.
+These patterns suggest $\alpha$ encodes structural information about cyclotomic decompositions beyond what the Legendre symbol reveals.
+Investigating embeddings into other polynomial families --- such as Fekete polynomials, which relate to cyclotomic polynomials and L-functions \cite{chidambaram2025fekete_principal} --- could reveal universal principles governing recurrence periodicity in finite rings.\\ Finally, determining $\alpha$ efficiently remains an open problem.
+While $\alpha$ can be characterized through multiplicative orders of roots in field extensions --- requiring factorization of $p \pm 1$ --- or through cyclotomic embedding patterns, no efficiently computable form is known.
+Understanding whether $\alpha$ admits characterization through higher-order residue properties, Galois-theoretic invariants, spectral properties governing random recurrences, or connections to other polynomial families could illuminate the structure of Pisano periods and help resolve one of the longstanding open problems in the theory of Fibonacci sequences.

 [title=References]